jsreport/docs/docs/dotnet-local.md

 ## Utility or Web Server

 `jsreport.Local` implements two strategies for communicating with the `jsreport.exe` binary.
 One is to use the command line arguments and the second to start the binary as web server and communicate with it using http protocol.
-The second strategy is currently significantly faster however this should change in the future releases and the performance should be close to each other.
-It is generally recommended to use the utility based strategy in production.

 All the previous examples were using the command line based communication with `jsreport.exe`.
 The next example shows how to use web server based communication instead.